black-ai/blackbox-documentation/websocket-requests.md

 #### FloorMap
-This sends out the floormap of the global space the blackbox operates in.
-The client is automatically subscribed to the floormap on connection and once the floormap is published auto un subscribed.

-The client could subscribe to the floormap specifically at any point in time (handled in subscription section)
+This sends out the floormap of the global space that the blackbox operates in.
+The client is automatically subscribed to the floormap on connection, and automatically unsubscribed once the floormap is published.
+The client can subscribe to the floormap specifically at any point in time (please refer to the subscription section for more information).

 The floor map has a default 10x10 cm cell size (see Application Config => Mapping Granularity).